ProjectMewo/Aoki/README.md

 ## Information about this branch

 > [!NOTE]
-> This branch serves as a **proof-of-concept** of (some parts of) Aoki ported to [Seyfert](https://www.seyfert.dev).
+> This branch serves as a **proof-of-concept** of Aoki ported to [Seyfert](https://www.seyfert.dev).
 It is not stable and will not be so until Seyfert becomes more stable and better structured.

 ***For you developers***, this branch is a [Seyfert](https://www.seyfert.dev) implementation of Aoki.
 It was rewritten once again to support a more modularized method of making commands and lifting the hassle of having to handle that part yourself; and lifting the hassle of handling languages yourself.
 Seyfert, conveniently, did that.